My One and Only Falafel Recipe

 - 2 tablespoon all purpose flour

 - Pulse onion, garlic, cilantro, and parsley in food processor, scraping down sides as needed, until coarsely chopped.
 About 30-60 seconds.

 - Add the chickpeas and pulse again.
 Make sure to scrape the sides to get an even-sized bits.
 The mixture should be coarse, but uniform.
 Do not overwork it, or the falafel will be too dense!

-- Transfer the chickpea mixture into a big bowl and sesame seeds, add salt, baking powder, and ground cardamom and cumin.
+- Transfer the chickpea mixture into a big bowl add the flour, sesame seeds, add salt, baking powder, and ground cardamom and cumin.
 Mix everything together.

 - Shape the falafel into a small size balls.
 It will be easier to do with a slightly wet hands.

 - In a deep sauce pan preheat the oil to 340F.
 You need to fry the falafel in deep oil, so they will be entirely covered.